twjeffery/DIO-test-2/_design_system/patterns/upload-a-file.md

 ---
 layout: default
-title: Capitalization
+title: Upload a file
-parent: Guidelines
-nav_order: 3
+nav_order: 5
 ---

-# Capitalization
+# Upload a file
 {: .no_toc }

 ## On this page